List of Hollyoaks characters introduced in 2005: Charles Hayton

-Charles Hayton was the father of Becca and Nancy Hayton.
+Charles Hayton, played by Kevin McGowan, made his first appearance on 12 July 2005.
+He is introduced as the father of Becca and Nancy Hayton.
 Charles and his wife Margaret Hayton were wealthy and seen as snobbish by Jake Dean and the Dean family.
 When Charles first met Jake, he was in garden clothes, and Jake, assuming he was the gardener, proceeded to tell him all about how humourless and stuck up Charles was.
 His mother Frankie Osborne, her son Craig Dean, and her daughter Steph Dean dropped in for an unplanned visit, and a drunken Frankie told the Haytons all about Jake's affair and his giving an STI to Becca.
 The families also clashed over wedding preparations and cost.
 In spite of this turmoil, Charles and Margaret attended Becca's wedding and wished her well.

 Charles suffered a heart attack in early 2006 and Becca went to visit him during his recuperation.
 During another visit a few months later, she was in the midst of an affair with Justin Burton and wasn't actually there when Charles suddenly died.